-- The Vegetable Lamb of Tartary, which is believed to grow sheep as its fruit; medieval Europeans couldn't conceive of any other way for cotton to exist.
+- The Vegetable Lamb of Tartary, which was believed to grow sheep as its fruit; medieval Europeans couldn't conceive of any other way for cotton to exist.

 - Chinese Mythology has many stories that feature the Peaches of Immortality, which, as their name suggests, grant immortality to those who eat it.
 At one point, Sun Wukong was given a the title of "Protector of the Peaches", but it was like letting a cat guard a canary...

 - Similarly, in Norse Mythology, the goddess Iđunn grew apples which acted as a Fountain of Youth for the gods.
 (The effect wasn't permanent; one story tells of a clever jotun who stole the apples, so the gods grew old.
 They made Loki go retrieve them.)